 How to be a responsible boat owner

 If you own a boat or are thinking of buying one, there is a lot to know.
 Boats come in all shapes and sizes.
-If you own a canoe, personal watercraft, sailboat, commercial vessel, pleasure craft with a motor or luxury yacht, you are responsible for using it safely, keeping it in good working order and properly disposing of it when it reaches the end of its life.
-You are also responsible for any pollution-related costs, including clean-up and/or repairs.
+If you own a personal watercraft, sailboat, commercial vessel, pleasure craft with a motor or luxury yacht, you are responsible for using it safely, keeping it in good working order and properly disposing of it when it reaches the end of its life.
+You are also responsible for any pollution or hazard-related costs, including clean-up and/or repairs.

 On this page